Art-gf/jwtauth/README.md

 }
 and response, if need refresh or not, or refresh token is expired

-Config .json must be contained in ine dir with executable file
+Config .json must be contained in dir with executable file